jlcrawford/starter-academic/content/project/example/index.md

 slides: ""
 ---

 There has been increasing evidence that dopamine is important for both cognitive and motivational function across the adult life span.
-In parallel, other work suggests that monoaminergic nuclei are the earliest site of Alzheimer's disease pathology in the brain.
+In parallel, other work suggests that monoaminergic nuclei are the earliest sites of Alzheimer's disease pathology in the brain.
 In my work, I use multi-modal neuroimaging tools, such as fMRI and PET, to understand the complex relationships between aging, neuromodulation, cognition, and motivation across the adult life span.

 **Relevant publications:**